Oreoluwaaaa/Athletics/README.md

   - **Simulator:** regenerate via CSV→JSON pipeline only.
   - **Stats Page:** hand-edit only roster files.
 - Test changes in-browser to confirm relative imports and asset loading.

----

-Feel free to dive in—each directory is self-contained, and no extra tooling is required beyond a browser (and the external Python environment for simulator data).
-Happy coding!